Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-In another example, \shortciteA{murdoch2017automatic} leverages a simple rule-based classifier to mimic the performance of an LSTM model.
+In another example, \cite{murdoch2017automatic} leverages a simple rule-based classifier to mimic the performance of an LSTM model.
 This study runs experiments on two natural language processing tasks, sentiment analysis, and question answering.
 The rule-based model is constructed via the following steps: i) decompose the outputs of an LSTM model, and generate important scores for each word; ii) based on the word level important score, important simple phrases are selected according to which jointly have high important scores; iii) The extracted phrase patterns are then used in the rule-based classifier, approximating the output of the LSTM model.
+Similar to using decision trees, rules have the advantage of being objectively interpretable and can be further processed as part of a decision system.